Alyssa Ustby

-Alyssa Anne Ustby (/'ʌsbi/ US-bee; born March 18, 2002) is an American professional basketball player for Serie A1 club Panthers Roseto.
-She played college basketball for the North Carolina Tar Heels, where she was a four-time All-Atlantic Coast Conference (ACC) selection (twice first-team).
-She holds the program record for career rebounds and recorded the first triple-double in program history.
+Alyssa Anne Ustby (/'ʌsbi/ US-bee; born March 18, 2002) is an American professional basketball player for Reyer Venezia of the Lega Basket Femminile and the EuroLeague Women.
+She played college basketball for the North Carolina Tar Heels, setting the program record for career rebounds and recording the first triple-double in program history.
+She began her professional career with Panthers Roseto in 2025, leading the Italian league in scoring in her rookie season.

 Early life and high school career

 Ustby was raised in Rochester, Minnesota, the daughter of Todd and Lisa Ustby, and has three older brothers.
 She began playing basketball in second grade after having gone to her brothers' practices.
-She attended Lourdes High School, where was named all-state three times and set school records in career points (2,560) and rebounds (1,287).
+She attended Lourdes High School, where she was named all-state three times and set school records in career points (2,560) and rebounds (1,287).
 In her senior year, she was nominated for Minnesota Miss Basketball and the McDonald's All-American Game.
 She starred in two other high school sports: she set the school softball record for career stolen bases and led the team to the state championship as a junior, and she led the school soccer team in scoring as a senior with 14 goals.
 She was a three-star recruit when she committed to the University of North Carolina.
 Head coach Courtney Banghart said she was "totally underrated, but I saw a high-motor, competitive and versatile athlete who had incredible footwork".
 Ustby's parents moved to Durham, North Carolina, to be able to watch their daughter play.